 We learn that Lonny, rather than face the uncertainty of trial and a long sentence, did what many young black men incarcerated are forced to do: take a plea and plead guilty to a lesser charge even if they are innocent of all charges.
 By now Alonzo, Jr. is born and Tish, loyal and loving, brings their son to the prison for a visit.

 We see some of the trademarks from director and screenplay adapter Barry Jenkins' previous film, Moonlight; there's the effective use of music in Nicholas Britell's score, a jazz-influenced music that both sets the mood and feels natural.
 There's the haunting James Laxton cinematography, a film bathed in soft colors that render things more beautiful.
 There are many close-ups, particularly among our lovers, who silently tell us how their bonds will survive all obstacles.

 Finally, there are the performances, elegant and romantic and tender and soft.
-Even small roles like James Franco as Levy, the Jewish landlord who is willing to rent to our unmarried couple and Diego Luna as Pedrocito, a friend/waiter to Tish and Lonny are able to stand out.
+Even small roles like Dave Franco as Levy, the Jewish landlord who is willing to rent to our unmarried couple and Diego Luna as Pedrocito, a friend/waiter to Tish and Lonny are able to stand out.

 However, it is the main cast that excels.
 Layne's Tish is gentle and loving yet strong, a woman who loves deeply and well.
 James does not slip as Lonny, the artist who endures with a quiet dignity yet still feels the rage of his circumstance.
 King is simply extraordinary as Sharon, the strong mother who never fails to be wise and compassionate.
 Whether she is defending her daughter against her future in-laws or expressing sensitivity to Victoria, King plays the type of mother we all wish for but few of us are blessed with.